Arizona Pool Leagues

 9. WHO PAYS FOR THE GAMES - Although it can be accomplished in more than one way, both teams shall pay equally for table use during the match.
 Loser pays is not acceptable.
 Local Bylaws or Local League Management cannot alter this rule.

 a.
-On coin-operated tables – If the cost of the table is 50 cents then each player shall provide one quarter.
+On coin-operated tables – If the cost of the table is 50 cents or a dollar then each player shall provide half.
 In instances where the tables cost 75 cents the breaker shall pay one quarter and the racker shall pay two quarters.

 b.
 On timed tables - On tables where the proprietor charges by the hour, the total charge would be divided between the two teams.